 What is Our Process?

-We begin with an in-person or telephone conference.
+We begin with an in-person or telephone conference with you.
 The conference generally lasts approximately one hour.
 The conference is completely confidential.
 In that conference we learn about the client’s situation and concerns, and we can give the client some initial ideas about options for resolving the client’s concerns.
 If, at the end of the conference or later, the client wishes to hire us, we will ask the client to sign a representation agreement and to pay an initial deposit of fees.
 The amount of the deposit depends on the type of case.
 We then ask the client to complete a comprehensive questionnaire regarding the client’s income, property, children, marriage, separation and other issues.
 With that information we will, depending on what the client has hired us to do, begin negotiating on the client’s behalf, filing court papers, etc.

 What are the Grounds of Divorce?